Help your students develop a global perspective by using the earth as your chalkboard!

-Here are some ideas for incorporating Chromebook friendly geo tools into every subject area.
+Here are 34 ideas for incorporating Google Earth into any subject area.

 - Find a Lit Trip for the book you are reading.